-- 5.9.A Position: Solar cars must have amber front turn indicators, amber side turn indicator marker light, red or amber rear turn indicators and red brake lights. - 5.9.A.1 Front turn indicators must be located at the front of the vehicle at a distance at least 25% of the overall vehicle width away from the vehicle centerline and at a distance no further back than 175 mm from the absolute front of the vehicle - 5.9.A.2 Side marker turn indicators shall be mounted on each side of the vehicle between 20% and 30% of the vehicle length rearward from the absolute front of the vehicle. - 5.9.A.3 Rear Brake lights and rear turn indicators must be located at the rear of the vehicle and at a distance at least 40% of the overall vehicle width away from the vehicle centerline and at a distance no further forward than 175 mm from the absolute rear of the vehicle.
-It is permissible to have one set of lights per side of the car which operate as both the brake lights and turn indicators.
-The turn indicator operation has the priority in operation. - 5.9.A.4 A third high mounted brake light must be located at the rear of the vehicle canopy at an elevation of not less than 700 mm above ground - 5.9.B Visibility: All indicators must be clearly visible from 30 m and will be brighter than a reference standard as defined in Appendix C. All lights required in Reg.
-5.9 must be of the same brightness standard. - 5.9.C Viewing Angle: The geometric visibility of each individual light shall be as follows: - 5.9.C.1 Front Turn Indicators 30° from center in both directions and 15° up from horizontal. - 5.9.C.2 Side Marker Turn Indicators 60° from perpendicular to the centerline of the vehicle in both directions and 15° up from horizontal. - 5.9.C.3 Rear Brake and Turn Indicators 30° from center in both directions and 15° up from horizontal. - 5.9.C.4 High Mounted Rear Brake 30° from center in both directions and 15° up from horizontal. - 5.9.D Emergency Hazard: The front turn indicators, side marker turn indicators and rear turn indicators shall be able to be activated simultaneously in an Emergency Hazard format.
+5.9.A Position: Solar cars must have amber front turn indicators, amber side turn indicator marker light, red or amber rear turn indicators and red brake lights.

+- 5.9.A.1 Front turn indicators must be located at the front of the vehicle at a distance at least 25% of the overall vehicle width away from the vehicle centerline and at a distance no further back than 175 mm from the absolute front of the vehicle - 5.9.A.2 Side marker turn indicators shall be mounted on each side of the vehicle between 20% and 30% of the vehicle length rearward from the absolute front of the vehicle. - 5.9.A.3 Rear Brake lights and rear turn indicators must be located at the rear of the vehicle and at a distance at least 40% of the overall vehicle width away from the vehicle centerline and at a distance no further forward than 175 mm from the absolute rear of the vehicle. - 5.9.A.4 A third high mounted brake light must be located at the rear of the vehicle canopy at an elevation of not less than 700 mm above ground

+5.9.B Visibility: All indicators must be clearly visible from 30 m and will be brighter than a reference standard as defined in Appendix C. All lights required in Reg.
+5.9 must be of the same brightness standard.

+5.9.C Viewing Angle: The geometric visibility of each individual light shall be as follows:

+- 5.9.C.1 Front Turn Indicators 30° from center in both directions and 15° up from horizontal. - 5.9.C.2 Side Marker Turn Indicators 60° from perpendicular to the centerline of the vehicle in both directions and 15° up from horizontal. - 5.9.C.3 Rear Brake and Turn Indicators 30° from center in both directions and 15° up from horizontal. - 5.9.C.4 High Mounted Rear Brake 30° from center in both directions and 15° up from horizontal. - 5.9.D Emergency Hazard: The front turn indicators, side marker turn indicators and rear turn indicators shall be able to be activated simultaneously in an Emergency Hazard format.